Excel VBA Class Modules

 Sub Class_Example() Dim k As New CM k.MyValue = "Hello" MsgBox k.MyValue End Sub

-Run this code using F5 key or manually to show the result.
+Run this code using the F5 key or manually to show the result.

-At the initial stage of the Excel VBA class module, everybody gets confused with what is class and what is an object.
+At the initial stage of the class module, everybody gets confused with what class is and what an object is.

-To understand this recollect our earlier example of machine diagram.
-The first thing we need to produce a machine is we need to design the machine first and then several copies can be replicated with that design.
+To understand this, recollect our earlier example of a machine diagram.
+The first thing we need to produce a machine is we need to design the machine first, and then several copies can be replicated with that design.

 Now relate this to our class module.

-To start off the proceedings with Class Module, these basic things you should know.
-In coming articles, we will see the next level examples.
+To start off the proceedings with the Class Module, these basic things you should know.
+In the coming articles, we will see the next level examples.

-This has been a guide to VBA Class.
-Here we learn how to create and use Class Module in Excel VBA and also the difference between the class module and object along with examples & downloadable templates.
+This has been a guide to VBA Class Module.
+Here we learn how to create and use a class module in VBA and also the difference between the class module and object along with examples & downloadable excel templates.
 Below are some useful articles related to Excel VBA –